Memunda: History

-The Story of Thcholi Othenan is related to Memunda.
-Many exploits of Tacholi Othenan, the hero of the ballads of north malabar (Vadakkan Pattukal) were held in is the Lokanarkavu, in Memunda.
+The story of Thacholi Othenan is related to Memunda.
+Many exploits of Thacholi Othenan, the hero of the ballads of north malabar (Vadakkan Pattukal) were held in is the Lokanarkavu, in Memunda.
 Annual ceremonies are conducted in memory of "Othenan" whose birthplace is Manikoth, Meppayil near Memunda.
-The Lokanarkavu Bhagavathi Temple is in Memunda.

 Tourism

 The main attraction in Memunda is the 'Lokanarkavu Utsavam' (festival) during the months of Vrishchikam (November–December) and Meenam (March–April).
 The village has three rock-cut caves.
 The majority of the residents of Memunda are day laborers although there also reside many architects, teachers, and remote workers.
 There is also Kunnoth Para Quarry, a rock quarry in Memunda.